bt-koch/ML-project-movielens/README.md

 ## Data

-The dataset contains 10000054 ratings and 95580 tags applied to 10681 movies by 71567 users of the online movie recommender service [MovieLens](https://movielens.org).
+The data set contains 10'000'054 ratings and 95'580 tags applied to 10'681 movies by 71'567 users of the online movie recommender service [MovieLens](https://movielens.org).

 Users were selected at random for inclusion.
 All users selected had rated at least 20 movies.
-Unlike previous MovieLens data sets, no demographic information is included.
+Unlike other MovieLens data sets, no demographic information is included.
 Each user is represented by an id, and no other information is provided.

 ## Models